From: Melanie T

 Date: 03-13-2006, 10:48 AM (7 of 7)

+Hey there I am new to Sew What's New, but I am really enjoying it so far!
+I have been doing clothing alterations for about a year now, and am loving it!
 I had a hard time deciding on prices too, but I have really found that I underprice far too often!
 It is sad because we have lost the understanding of value in our Walmart society.
 Yes, you can buy a yard of material for $1, but the time it takes to make that into something beautiful is worth so much more!
 Don't worry, when you come across a price list that works for you, stick with it!
 Sewing for profit can be stressful enough without having to worry about someone refusing to pay what you charge.
+Do all to the glory of God!

 User: kameline

-Member since: 03-09-2006
+Member since: 03-09-2006 Total posts: 41 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18178.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18178.html